run-x/opta-docs/content/en/tutorials/terraform.md

 To provision the infrastructure, Opta uses [Terraform](https://www.terraform.io/), the popular open-source infrastructure as code software.

-Opta provides a command callled `generate-terraform` to generate the terraform files.
+Opta provides a command called `generate-terraform` to generate the terraform files.

 ## Generate the terraform files